tony-reddington/discover-wicklow/README.md

 #### As the site site owner, i want -
 * to influence the user to travel and spend money in the Wicklow region by providing recommendations.
 * to provide them with Sight/Walking tour/ Hotel and Restaurant information as markers on a map.
-* provide labels for each map marker giving the user contact and website information where available allowing the user to book or do further research.
+* provide an infowindow for each map marker giving the user a brief overview of the location with website information where available allowing the user to do further research.
 * to provide an image gallery of Wicklow and help the user choose which areas they want to visit.
-* the user to have a contact page where they can contact me through the website and ask questions about any category not covered on the map or any miscellaneous questions.
+* the user to have a contact page where they can contact me through the website and ask questions about any category not covered on the map or ask any miscellaneous questions.

 ### Design